4 Helpful Tips For Fall Lawncare

 Fall is the perfect time to aerate your lawn, especially if you plan on fertilizing.
 Aeration can help break up clumps of dirt that form during dry summer months, and aid in your grass absorbing nutrients – which is very important during the cooler weather and lower-sunlight autumn months.

 If you have an aerator, you can do this yourself.
-You can also rent an aerator from your local hardware store, or hire a landscaping contractor like O’Neill Landscapes to do it for you!
+You can also rent an aerator from your local hardware store, or hire a landscaping contractor like O’Neill Landscape Group to do it for you!

 Keep Those Leaves Raked!